Alethio/ethereum-lite-explorer/README.md

 ```sh
 $ docker run -p 80:80 -v /your-config-dir/config.json:/usr/share/nginx/html/config.json alethio/ethereum-lite-explorer
 ```
+### Running in Kubernetes
+The default `APP_NODE_URL` is set to `http://localhost:8545` in `.kubernetes/explorer-deployment.yaml`.
+Change `APP_NODE_URL` to your own URL of a RPC enabled node if needed.

+You can deploy the Lite Explorer in Kubernetes using the following steps:
+- `cd .kubernetes`
+- Run `./deploy.sh` to deploy
+- Run `./remove.sh` to remove

 ### Building from source
 Clone the explorer in a folder of your choosing